raphaelchampeimont/technical-challenge-2021-10-13/README.md

 ## How to run the test suite

-Once the docker-compose is up and running, run:

-    docker exec -it technical-challenge-2021-10-13-web-1 npm test
+To run the test suite, you can start docker-compose with:

+    docker-compose -f docker-compose-test.yml build && docker-compose -f docker-compose-test.yml up

+This will start Postgres but not the app, which is replaced by the test suite run.